h5p/h5p-cli/assets/docs/commands.md

 • `h5p export <library> <folder>` will export the `<library>` content type from the `content/<folder>` folder.
 An example here is `h5p export h5p-agamotto agamotto-test` which will export the `h5p-agamotto` content type located in the `content/agamotto-test` folder.
-Make sure that the library's dependency lists are cached and that the dependencies are installed.
+Make sure that the library's dependencies are installed.
 Once finished, the export command outputs the location of the resulting file.

 • `h5p import <folder> <h5p_archive_file_path>` will import the archived .h5p `<h5p_archive_file_path>` content type into the `content/<folder>` folder.